Pet Waste Collection & Recycling Project

 This collection and recycling project would lead to improvement of PET waste collection network in Nepal because of its size (~12000 MT/Yr).
 The project would establish the processes for raw material sourcing and quality control.
 This would indirectly lead to better prices for the waste pickers.
 The project would also conduct various training and development programs for its stakeholders.
 This would help create better working conditions for the front-line workers.

 Hence, to carry out all the above initiatives properly and for long term, the availability of the plastic credit would be of great help.
-The plastic credit would also help towards initiatives related to improvement in the plant’s operation and maintenance (O&M) for better operational efficiency, product quality and towards future upgradation of the plant.
+The plastic credit would also help towards initiatives related to improvement in the plant’s operation and maintenance (O & M) for better operational efficiency, product quality & towards future upgradation of the plant.

 Our Role